 Encumbered appropriations carry over into the next fiscal year.
 An entry will be made at the beginning of the next year to increase the appropriation reflected in the adopted budget by the outstanding encumbrance amounts as of the current year-end.
-The encumbrances at December 31, 2017 totaled \$56,961 in the general fund and \$649,500 in the capital projects fund.
+The encumbrances at December 31, 2018 totaled \$71,011 in the general fund and \$30,636 in the capital projects fund.

-Notes to Financial Statements (continued) For the year ended December 31, 2017
+Notes to Financial Statements (continued) For the year ended December 31, 2018

-G. Cash, Cash Equivalents and Investments
+G. Cash and Cash Equivalents

 Cash and cash equivalents include petty cash, change funds and cash in banks.
-All certificates of deposit are recorded as cash regardless of the date of maturity.
 Fire Districts are required by N.J.S.A.
 40A: 5-14 to deposit public funds in a bank or trust company having its place of business in the State of New Jersey organized under the laws of the United States or of the State of New Jersey or with the New Jersey Cash Management Fund.
 N.J.S.A.
 40A: 5-15.1 provides a list of investments that may be purchased by Fire Districts.